amolenk/docs/docs/architecture/dapr-for-net-developers/publish-subscribe-buildingblock.md

 Note how the [NATS message broker](https://nats.io/) is configured for this example.
 To change message brokers, you need only to configure a different message broker, such as RabbitMQ or Azure Service Bus and update the yaml file.
 With Dapr, there are no changes to your mainline service code when switching message brokers.

 Finally, you might ask, "Why would I need multiple message brokers in an application?".
 Many times a system will handle workloads with different characteristics.
 One event may occur 10 times a day, but another event occurs 5000 times per second.
 You may benefit by partitioning messaging traffic to different message brokers.
-With Dapr, you add multiple Publish/Subscribe component configurations, each with a different name.
+With Dapr, you can add multiple Publish/Subscribe component configurations, each with a different name.

 ## Summary